 - 1. Open Space, Common.
 Open space maintained for the shared use of the residents and/or tenants of the development. - 2.
 Open Space, Public.
-Open space maintained for the use of the general public.
-Public open space may include parks, plazas, and public seating areas. - 3.
-Open Space, Private.
+Open space maintained for, and freely accessible to, the use of the general public.
+Public open space may include parks, plazas, and public seating areas.

+3. Open Space, Private.
 Open space reserved for the sole use of the resident of the associated dwelling unit and/or tenant of the associated tenant space.